-Our Favorite Shows From Men's Fashion Week SS27, So Far
+Our Favorite Shows From Men's Fashion Week SS27

 From Prada’s skinny fits to Simone Rocha’s menswear debut.

-Men’s fashion week is officially underway, kicking things off in Milan before heading to Paris for the Spring/Summer 2027 season amid World Cup mania, soaring temperatures and a healthy dose of fashion-induced delirium.
+Men’s fashion week is officially a wrap, kicking things off in Milan before heading to Paris for the Spring/Summer 2027 season amid World Cup mania, soaring temperatures and a healthy dose of fashion-induced delirium.

-This season’s schedule is packed with familiar heavyweights and a handful of major debuts worth keeping tabs on.
+This season’s schedule was packed with familiar heavyweights and a handful of major debuts worth keeping tabs on.
 In Milan, Simone Rocha unveiled its first-ever menswear collection, putting a romantic spin on traditional tailoring.
-Over in Paris, Michael Rider is set to present his menswear debut for Celine, while Sarah Burton will stage her inaugural men’s show for Givenchy.
+Over in Paris, Michael Rider presented his menswear debut for Celine, while Sarah Burton staged her inaugural men’s show for Givenchy.

-Elsewhere, Hermès will unveil a studio-designed collection ahead of Grace Wales Bonner’s highly anticipated creative director debut in January.
-And, naturally, all eyes remain fixed on Dior, where Jonathan Anderson’s third menswear outing for the House is already creating buzz.
+Elsewhere, Hermès unveiled a studio-designed collection ahead of Grace Wales Bonner’s highly anticipated debut as creative director in January.
+And, naturally, all eyes remained fixed on Dior, where Jonathan Anderson’s third menswear outing for the House was always bound to create a buzz.

-Expect football fever to seep into styling choices, after-hours glamor to flood your feed and perhaps a surprise cameo or two.
-Scroll on for our favorite shows of the Spring/Summer 2027 season, so far.
+Football fever seeped into styling choices, after-hours glamor flooded our feeds and there were even a surprise cameo or two.
+Scroll on for our favorite shows of the Spring/Summer 2027 season.

 Saul Nash